 "How are you doing?"
 How do you think I'm doing?
 The best I can.
-My daughter was murdered by a man she loved enough to marry.
+A man she loved enough to marry murdered my daughter.
 She spent 11 years of her life with him and he stabbed her 16 times.
 Would you like to see how crazy a grieving mother can be?
 Or hear my primal scream?